Light-HD/jetsonmitrccar/RUNNING_SIXWD.md

 `roslaunch odometry_agent odometry_agent.launch`

 This package launches hector_slam, LIDAR driver and camera driver.
 All data from sensors are fused using robot_localization package.
-Imu data is retrieved from realsense camera.
+IMU data is retrieved from realsense camera.

 To start all planners and pid controllers for them: